-IAS 16.74(a) IFRS 7.29 IFRS 7.31 Other bank borrowings are secured by land and buildings owned by the Group (see Note 12).
-Current interest rates are variable and average 4.0 % (2017: 4.1%).
+Other bank borrowings are secured by land and buildings owned by the Group (see Note 12).
+Current interest rates are variable and average 4.0 % (2018: 4.1%).
 The carrying amount of the other bank borrowings is considered to be a reasonable approximation of the fair value.

-IFRS 13.93(d) IFRS 13.97 The Group's non-convertible bond with a fixed interest rate of 5.0% matures on 14 May 2021 and is therefore classified as non-current.
+The Group's non-convertible bond with a fixed interest rate of 5.0% matures on 14 May 2022 and is therefore classified as non-current.
 The estimated fair value of the non-convertible bond is categorised within Level 2 of the fair value hierarchy.
-The fair value estimate has been determined from the perspective of a market participant that holds these non-convertible bonds as assets at 31 December 2018.
+The fair value estimate has been determined from the perspective of a market participant that holds these non-convertible bonds as assets at 31 December 2019.
 The fair value CU 8,259 is estimated using a present value technique, by discounting the contractual cash flows using implied yields of non-convertible bonds of an entity with a similar standing and marketability.